Poseidon-Heir/KB_week1_RestAPI/README.md

   ******* node modules along with these github files

+---***(nodemon must also be installed )
 To run the program with need to type the command :  nodemon server.js

 and in browser search the endpoint : http://localhost:3000/api/interns